-Like wine tasting, it’s probable that marijuana will one day be given center stage for customers to try samples before making a purchase.
-Here’s what you should know.
+Like wine tasting, it’s probable that marijuana will one day be given center stage for customers to enjoy a tasting before making a purchase.

 Marijuana has been made legal in a growing number of states for recreational use.
 This means the days of buying weed in the shadows is on borrowed time.
 With the newfound freedom of legal cannabis, the industry has managed to cultivate a wide variety of interesting strains.
-Some are designed to help the user stay focused throughout the day, while others do everything from calm anxiety to keep the user dry when it’s raining outside.
-(Okay, maybe the concept of ganja galoshes is a bit of a stretch.
-But you get the picture.)
+Some are designed to help the user stay focused throughout the day, while others do everything from calm anxiety to quell chronic pain.

 Since marijuana is being treated more like alcohol these days, it stands to reason that the scene could soon see an uprising in cannabis tastings.
 Similar to the swish and spit rituals taking place at wineries and other liquor-slinging establishments, the reach of marijuana will one day be given center stage for customers to hit samples before making a purchase.
-Starting next year, marijuana tasting rooms and cafes are going to be legal in Colorado.
-It’s safe to assume other states won’t be too far behind.
+Cannabis tasting rooms and cafes are already popping up in states across the country, making it logical that more openings won’t be too far behind.

 The first thing a true cannabis snob looks for is the overall appearance of the bud.
 These folks get excited when they see the herb is covered in crystals.
 That excitement spirals into a spastic fit the second they realize the color of the crystals is more yellow than white.
 Typically, the more yellow, the more THC.
 But no matter how yellow the crystals, always ask the weed steward when they plan to roll out the really strong stuff.